e271828e/Flight.jl/docs/notes/design/framework_spec.md

   A session that wants live input is a continuation (`run!` after replay), not a replay.
-- **Validation is loud and up front.** Before the first frame, the header is validated against the `Build` (store layout, slot [faces](#g-face)), and the trace's batch entries against the root input-face list.
-Each writer's face-name → position schema ([§11.5][s11-5]) is **validated** in the same pass: a recorded schema that disagrees with the target model's own root input faces is a replay error.
+- **Validation is loud and up front.** Before the first frame, the header is validated against the `Build` (store layout, root input [faces](#g-face)), and the trace's batch entries against the root input-face list.
+Each writer's face-name → position schema ([§11.5][s11-5]) is **validated** in the same pass: a recorded schema that disagrees with the target model's own root-input faces is a replay error.
 The checks are attach-style, and a failure reports [did-you-mean](#g-did-you-mean): the offending name plus the list-in-hand it should have matched.
 The kinds are